MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 ### -DefaultLinkPermission

 The default link permission for the site collection.
+To be replaced by DefaultShareLinkRole.

 PARAMVALUE: None | View | Edit